BriteCore/Design-Team-Projects/README.md

 <img src="https://github.com/IntuitiveWebSolutions/DesignProject/blob/project-v3/design_test_mockup.png?s=200" alt="mockup"/>

-Come up with a high fidelty version of this design that contains any improvements you can think of to improve the UX of this feature.
-Specific wording, ordering of questions, and anything else can be proposed as a change.
+Come up with a high fidelty version of this design that contains any changes you can think of to improve the UX of this feature.
+Specific wording, ordering of questions, layout changes, and anything else can be proposed as a change.

 ### Considerations
-* Once all information is entered, a replacement cost can automatically be fetched and updated, but this could also be triggered by a user action.
+* Once all information is entered, a replacement cost can automatically be fetched and updated, or this could also be triggered by a user action.
 * This is just a single component widget in a larger application, no need to worry about designing page navigation, footer information, etc.
-* Brand the UI however you wish, so long as your UI is polished and professional.
+* Brand the UI however you wish, so long as your final product is polished and professional.

 ## Followup Questions